- Clinical Professor

-Dr. Akagami is a member of the Promotions Committee for the Department of Surgery and a member of the Surgical Foundations committee at UBC.
+Dr. Akagami has been a member of the Promotions Committee for the Department of Surgery and a member of the Surgical Foundations committee at UBC.
 Has been on the Scientific Committee for the North American Skull Base Society, is a member of the World Federation of Neurological Societies Skull Base Surgery committee, and has been a director or instructor in local/national/international Skull base courses.
-He is an acknowledged expert in the field of Skull Base surgery, having performed over 530 pituitary tumors and 400 acoustic neuroma surgeries.
+He is an acknowledged expert in the field of Skull Base surgery, having performed over 600 pituitary tumors and 600 acoustic neuroma surgeries.
 He has an interest in intraoperative monitoring techniques and has introduced the use of motor evoked potentials for monitoring cranial nerves during Skull Base surgery.
 He has authored many scientific papers and chapters on monitoring and Skull Base tumors.
 He is also a reviewer for Canadian Journal of Neurological Sciences, Neurosurgery, and Journal of Neurosurgery.

 - Acoustic Neuromas/Vestibular Schwannomas

 - Skull Base tumors including: meningiomas, chordomas, chondroscaromas

 - Quality of Life and patient outcomes after surgery for skull base tumors

 - Investigating various molecular and genetic factors affecting induction and growth of acoustic neuromas

 - Novel techniques for preoperative neuroprotection

 - Hearing preservation in large >3cm acoustic neuromas

 - Radiosurgery for growing acoustic neuromas vs the natural history of growing acoustic neuromas